Nikos Oikonomou

-Nikolaos "Nikos" Oikonomou (alternate spellings: Ikonomou, Ekonomou) (Greek: Νικόλαος "Νίκος" Οικονόμου; born February 19, 1973) is a former Greek professional basketball player, and a current professional basketball coach.
+Nikolaos "Nikos" Oikonomou (alternate spellings: Ikonomou, Ekonomou) (Greek: Νικόλαος "Νίκος" Οικονόμου; born February 19, 1973) is a former Greek professional basketball player, and a current professional basketball coach for Ermis Schimatariou.
 During his playing career, the 2.08 m (6 ft 10 in) tall power forward was a four-time FIBA EuroStar selection.
 He was inducted into the Greek Basket League Hall of Fame in 2022.
 Oikonomou also runs Basket4All, a basketball camp for young children.
+He hails from Emmanouil Pappas, Serres.

 Club playing career

 Oikonomou started his playing career with the Greek club Ionikos Nikaias.
 From 1991 to 1998, he was a member of the Greek club Panathinaikos.
 He was one of the leaders of the team for many years.
 In 1993, he won the Greek Cup with Panathinaikos.
 He also played in the EuroLeague Final Four, at Tel Aviv, in 1994, and at Saragoza in 1995, coming in 3rd place both times.

 In 1996, he won with Panathinaikos, the EuroLeague championship, the Greek Cup, and the FIBA Intercontinental Cup, all in the same year.
 In 1998, he won with Panathinaikos, the Greek League championship, the first Greek championship of the team since 1984.
 He then moved to Italy, to play in the Italian League in 1999, where he played with Virtus Bologna, and after a year, he moved from there back to Greece, to play for Olympiacos.

 In 2001, he transferred to Spanish club Barcelona of the Spanish League.
 He later returned to the Greek League to play for Olympia Larissa, and he then left Greece once again, to play in Russia for Dynamo Moscow of the Russian Super League.

 He then continued his career playing back in Greece with Panionios, and finally, his last team was the Greek club Panellinios.
-While at Panionios, he was the Greek League's Top Scorer, in the 2004–05 season.